Skip to main content

 • *Oelek - a Linux NFS storage server that supports Badjak.

-These servers, in turn, are nodes in the G2 Computing Cluster, which uses the SLURM Workload Manager for submitting batch jobs that can run on any available server or GPU on any cluster node.
-The G2 cluster currently contains 159 compute nodes and 81 GPUs.
+The G2 Cluster uses the SLURM Workload Manager for submitting batch jobs that can run on any available server or GPU on any cluster node.

 Articulate Instruments - Micro Speech Research Ultrasound System